 Target customers

-This ties in to the type of auto repair services you plan on offering—for example, for independent shops looking to perform custom work on luxury cars, your target market will be very different from that of regular repair & maintenance work on ordinary cars.
+This ties in to the type of auto repair services you plan on offering.
+For example, for independent shops looking to perform custom work on luxury cars, your target market will be very different from that of regular repair & maintenance work on ordinary cars.
 Your car repair shop needs to have a defined audience and a sound marketing strategy to attract new customers!

 Build a comprehensive business plan.
 Ask your colleagues to review the plan and share their input with you.
 Pay attention to detail and avoid mistakes that will set you back after planning is complete.